-- (a) if the director is absent and unexcused from two or more meetings of the board of directors in a twelve-month period.
-The board president is empowered to excuse directors from attendance for a reason deemed adequate by the board president.
-The president shall not have the power to excuse him/herself from board meeting attendance and in that case, the board vice president shall excuse the president.
-Or, - (b) for cause or no cause, if before any meeting of the board at which a vote on removal will be made, the director in question is given electronic or written notification of the board's intention to discuss her/his removal and is given the opportunity to be heard at a meeting of the board.
+- (a) if the director is absent and unexcused from two or more meetings of the board of directors in any successive twelve-month period.
+The board chair is empowered to excuse directors from attendance for a reason deemed adequate by the board chair.
+The chair shall not have the power to excuse him/herself from board meeting attendance and in that case, the board vice chair shall excuse the chair; or, - (b) for cause or no cause, if before any meeting of the board at which a vote on removal will be made, the director in question is given electronic or written notification of the board's intention to discuss her/his removal and is given the opportunity to be heard at a meeting of the board.